Documentation Index

 Skill Locations

-Skills are discovered from multiple locations, similar to rules:| Location | Source | Description |
+Skills are discovered from multiple locations in order of precedence:| Location | Source | Description |

 |---|---|---|

-~/.augment/skills/ | User | Available in all workspaces, stored in your home directory |
+~/.augment/skills/ | User | Available in all workspaces, stored in your home directory (highest precedence) |

 <workspace>/.augment/skills/ | Workspace | Project-specific skills, can be version controlled |